On the kinematic cosmic dipole tension: Application to concrete examples

 As before, the cosmological part of the dipole can be calculated in $\Lambda$CDM using the observer's velocity measured from the CMB.
 We find \be \mathcal{D}_{\rm cosmo}=0.0066\, . \ee Comparing with Eq.~\eqref{eq:DcosmoeBOSS} we see that the cosmological part is larger for the CatWISE2020 sample than for the eBOSS sample.
 This is due to the fact that the CatWISE2020 sample contains more sources at lower redshift, for which the $1/(\bar r\HH)$ in Eq.~\eqref{eq:D_Cosmo} is larger.

 The magnification part depends on the evolution of $x(z)$.
 In~\cite{Secrest:2020has}, this parameter has been measured from the whole catalog leading to

 The redshift evolution of $x(z)$ is not taken into account in the theoretical prediction from Eq.~\eqref{eq:dipEB}.
 Here we assume different redshift evolutions for $x(z)$, under the constraints that $x_{\rm eff}=1.7$, and we calculate how $\mathcal{D}_{\rm mag}$ depends on the evolution.
 The magnification bias measured in the eBOSS sample decreases with redshift below $z=2.2$ and then increases, as can be seen in Fig.~\ref{fig:magnification_bias}.
 We model this behaviour by a parabola (purple line in Fig.~\ref{fig:xz}).
 For this measurement, an absolute magnitude threshold $M_*=-25$ was chosen~\citep{Wang:2020ibf} (i.e.\ the same luminosity threshold $L_*$ for all redshifts).
 The CatWISE2020 sample has however a fixed flux threshold $S_*$, which corresponds to different luminosity thresholds at different redshifts.
 In particular, at high redshift, the luminosity threshold $L_*(z)$ associated with a fixed $S_*$ is larger than at low redshift.
 This means that there is a large number of sources that we cannot see at high redshift, and therefore the slope of the cumulative number of sources above $L_*$ is expected to be steeper at high redshift.
 In general we expect therefore $x(z)$ to increase with redshift for a sample which is flux limited.
 We consider various models, with $x(z)$ constant, increasing linearly or quadratically with redshift, as can be seen in Fig.~\ref{fig:xz}.
-With this, we find a range of possible values \be \mathcal{D}_{\rm mag}\in [-0.0045,-0.0025]\, , \ee the more negative value corresponding to the parabola and the less negative value to the green curve.
+With this, we find a range of possible values \be \mathcal{D}_{\rm mag}\in [-0.0090,-0.0046] \, , \ee the more negative value corresponding to the parabola and the less negative value to the green curve.
 As before, the magnification dipole is negative, and decreases the overall amplitude of the total dipole.

 We can now infer the value that the evolution dipole should take in order to reproduce the dipole observed with the CatWISE2020 sample.
 For this we first compute the intrinsic clustering dipole and the shot noise dipole.
 As before, the clustering dipole can be calculated in $\Lambda$CDM and we find $\sqrt{\langle \mathcal{D}\e{int}^2\rangle }=0.0003$, assuming a bias of unity.
-This is nearly one order of magnitude smaller than $\mathcal{D}\e{obs}$ and in agreement with the findings of \cite{Secrest:2020has}.
+This is 50 times smaller than $\mathcal{D}\e{obs}$ and in agreement with the findings of \cite{Secrest:2020has}.